e-mail: bok@dhit.pl

 The magnet is coated with nickel - be careful if you have an allergy.

-Neodymium magnets are fragile as well as will shatter if allowed to collide with each other, even from a distance of a few centimeters.
+Neodymium magnets are delicate as well as will shatter if allowed to collide with each other, even from a distance of a few centimeters.
 They are coated with a shiny nickel plating similar to steel, but they are not as hard.
-At the moment of collision between the magnets, small sharp metal fragments can be propelled in various directions at high speed.
+At the moment of connection between the magnets, small sharp metal fragments can be propelled in various directions at high speed.
 Eye protection is recommended.

 Dhit sp. z o.o. logo